 - Special formulation for extreme climates

-Stain can also be applied to an existing fence.
-Make sure the surface is clean before applying stain.
+Wood stain can also be applied to an existing fence, not just to a new fence.
+Make sure the surface is clean before applying wood stain to your wood fence.

 In addition to offering you a choice of materials, Buzz Custom Fence will help you decide the perfect style for your fence.
-One of the most popular type of wood privacy fence is the top cap and trim feature.
+One of the most popular fence styles is the top cap and trim feature.
 A 2” x 6” piece of lumber placed horizontally on top of the fence and a trim piece added below give your fence that final “dressed up” look.
-This makes your fence look very smart and sharp.
+Unlike the common dog eared fence style, this makes your wood fence look very smart and sharp.

 Another option is called board-on-board or batten board and offers pure privacy as each crack between pickets is covered by another picket.
 This gives you a three-dimensional look with every other picket being overlaid by another.